trashpandafan69/blog/content/posts/i-decided-to-build-a-blog-again/index.md

 draft = false
 +++

 I like reading posts online and web development, and personal blog combines the best of the both worlds.
 I have tried to build a personal blog in the past, but I didn't stick to them in the end.
 I either got too busy with life or just lose passion.
 This year I started going to therapy, and journaling is a good way for me to put my abstract chaotic thoughts into something more concrete.
-As a result, I want to treat blogging as a therapy method, a log for random thoughts, or a one-sided communication to the internet.
+As a result, I want to treat blogging as a therapy method, logs for random thoughts, or an one-sided communication to the internet.
 I would love to share my knowledge on some specific topics too, if anyone finds it helpful.

 I got the name of this blog from this meme I saw recently: